 Benefits of Roof Racks

 - Extra storage.
-Roof racks offer drivers the ability to store accessories on top of the vehicle.
-This means there’s more room inside the vehicle for storage space, especially for those items not necessarily meant for all-weather conditions.
+Roof racks allow you to store accessories on top of a vehicle.
+This means there’s more room inside the vehicle for storage, especially items not necessarily meant for all-weather conditions.

 - Small investment, large return.
-Installing a roof rack on your vehicle only broadens the possibilities and capabilities it offers you.
-You can use the roof rack time and time again to transport various objects, from bikes and skis to canoes and kayaks.
+Installing a roof rack on your vehicle broadens the possibilities and capabilities of your vehicle.
+You can use the roof rack to transport various objects and save space within the cabin.

 - Universally applicable.
 Though some roof racks are meant specifically for certain makes and models and others can only fit on a particular vehicle type, there’s a roof rack out there for nearly all types of cars and SUVs.

 - Adventure seekers’ best friend.
-Piggy-backing off the idea that you have more storage, roof racks allow adventure seekers to take all their gear with them as they find new roads and paths.
-Drive your car around with you but store your bike on the roof rack for spontaneous bike rides.
+Roof racks allow adventure seekers to take their gear with them as they find new roads and paths.
+Drive your car around, and store your gear on the roof rack for spontaneous adventures.

 - Selling factor.
-Some accessories you buy for your vehicle don’t necessarily add or detract from the vehicle’s value.
-However, roof racks often add an extra incentive for like-minded drivers.
-If you’ve already made the investment that roof rack could help you get what you ask for when you trade it in or sell it privately.
+Some accessories for your vehicle don’t necessarily add or detract from the vehicle’s value.
+However, roof racks often add an incentive for like-minded drivers.
+If you’ve already made the investment, a roof rack could help you get what you ask for when you trade it in or sell it privately.

 Types of Roof Racks

-J-shape or J-bars look like two canoes on end and are positioned close to one another to create a cradle-like shape.
-These types of roof racks are most often used for canoes and kayaks.
+J-shape or J-bars are positioned close to one another to create a cradle-like shape.
+These types of roof racks are typically used for canoes and kayaks.
 This is because they mimic the curved shape of the canoe or kayak to create a more secure hold.
 J-bars are often sold in sets of two.
 One set mounts to each side of the car’s side rails for support.

-The cargo basket roof rack is another type you might have seen on the road.
-These baskets are typically made from steel tubes that are around one inch in diameter.
-Though there can be quite a few cross members and connecting tubes in a basket roof rack, they can actually be very light in weight.
+The cargo basket roof rack is typically made from steel tubes that are around one inch in diameter.
+Though there can be quite a few cross members and connecting tubes in a basket roof rack, they can actually be very lightweight.
 Many models also include fairings to reduce wind noise and improve aerodynamics.

-Every component on your vehicle is designed to withstand outdoor conditions.
-That means anything mounted to the outside of your vehicle should be similarly designed.
-The best roof racks will be incredibly durable, able to repel the extreme weather conditions you may encounter, and endure through the years.
+The best roof racks will be durable, able to repel the various weather conditions you may encounter, and endure through the years.
 Roof racks should wear well over time so they look like new for many years.

-The best roof racks shouldn’t take a lot of time, effort, or brainpower to assemble and install on your vehicle’s roof.
-The instructions from the manufacturer should be clear and ideally have pictures to aid you in putting the rack together before you mount it on the car’s roof.
-Similarly, disassembly or simply removing the rack should follow the same protocol.
+The best roof racks shouldn’t take a lot of time, effort, or brain power to assemble and install on your vehicle’s roof.
+The instructions from the manufacturer should be clear and have pictures to aid you in putting the rack together before you mount it on the car’s roof.
+Similarly, disassembling or simply removing the rack should follow the same protocol.

 Strong Support Structure

-The ability to carry a lot of weight can be great but having a poor structure to hold all those pounds will get you nowhere fast.
+The ability to carry a lot of weight can be great, but having a poor structure to hold all those pounds will get you nowhere.
 The best roof racks are well-built with strong main structures and bracing cross beams or width supports to distribute the weight.
-Even J-bars that are sturdy will include heavy-duty steel or aluminum construction for best results.
+Even J-bars that are sturdy will include heavy-duty steel or aluminum construction.

 Little to No Special Tools Required